 The perfect gift: a new publication from TED Books examining the benefits of smiling for our health and wellbeing.
 How can something as simple as a smile be so deceptively complex?

-Moodscope is based on the idea that you can measure your mood daily to improve your overall mental health.
+Moodscope is based on the idea that you can measure your mood daily, using an online card game, to improve your overall mental health.
 By registering on the website, you can track your mood and if you want, nominate someone to act as your ‘buddy’.
-The added bonus to registering is that you receive a daily email which I’ve found both thoughtful and uplifting.
-Well worth looking into.
+This Measure, Track and Share method can lift your mood in and of itself.